-3.0 Policy Statement
+Policy Statement

-3.1 Magic Beans Group holds as one of its highest priorities the health, safety and welfare of all children, young people and vulnerable adults involved on courses or activities which come under the responsibility of the organisation
+Magic Beans Group holds as one of its highest priorities the health, safety and welfare of all children, young people and vulnerable adults involved on courses or activities which come under the responsibility of the organisation.

-3.2 Magic Beans Group and all its staff have a collective and individual duty of care to ensure that its staff fulfil their responsibilities to prevent the abuse of children, young people and vulnerable adults and to report any abuse discovered or suspected.
+Magic Beans Group and all its staff including governing body have a collective and individual duty of care to ensure that its staff fulfil their responsibilities to prevent the abuse of children, young people and vulnerable adults and to report any abuse discovered or suspected.

-3.3 This Safeguarding of Children and Vulnerable Adult Policy and Procedure will be made available to all parent/carers who will be advised that cases may be referred to the investigative agencies in the interests of the young person or vulnerable adult.
+This Safeguarding of Children and Vulnerable Adult Policy and Procedure will be made available to all parent/carers who will be advised that cases may be referred to the investigative agencies in the interests of the young person or vulnerable adult.

-3.4 Magic Beans Group will advise children, young people and vulnerable adults about the standards of behaviour and conduct they can expect from staff and volunteers and of what to do if they experience or suspect abuse.
+Magic Beans Group will advise children, young people and vulnerable adults about the standards of behaviour and conduct they can expect from staff and volunteers and of what to do if they experience or suspect abuse.

-3.5 Magic Beans Group will work with appropriate local and national agencies, to ensure that children, young people and vulnerable adults are safeguarded through the effective operation of Magic Beans Group' Safeguarding children and vulnerable adult procedures.
+Magic Beans Group will work with appropriate local and national agencies, to ensure that children, young people and vulnerable adults are safeguarded through the effective operation of Magic Beans Group' Safeguarding children and vulnerable adult procedures.